hanpari/sovereign/source/02/061_mission.md

 Whinies, Pities, and Talkies are absolutely useless.
 Nothing new, actually, but they keep me distracted.
 I cannot make them shut up.
 Even Dwarfus is nervous around them.

 ...

+The base at sight!
+It has been long abandoned.
+No signals whatsoever.

+...

+We broke in.
+Like a burglars.
+Talkies and Whinies too dumb to wear spacesuits.
+Otherwise, they'd get themselves killed.
+The whole work done by me and Dwarfus.
+After thirty minutes, Pities too tired to help us any longer.
+Even Dwarfus seems dissatisfied.
+Cursing under his breath.